Frequently Asked Questions

 Why do some people add dental, life, or hospital indemnity coverage?

-Some individuals choose additional coverage to help manage expenses not fully covered by their primary health insurance or to provide additional financial protection for themselves or their families.
+Some individuals choose additional coverage to help manage expenses not fully covered by their primary health insurance or to provide added financial protection for themselves or their families.

 How do I know if additional coverage makes sense for me?

-Coverage needs vary depending on healthcare concerns, financial goals, and family circumstances.
-Reviewing your situation with an advisor can help you understand what options may be worth considering.
+Coverage needs can vary depending on healthcare concerns, financial goals, and family circumstances.
+Reviewing your situation with an advisor can help you better understand which options may be worth considering.

 Still Have Questions About Your Coverage Options?

-If you do not see your question here, Helping Hands for Senior Plans is happy to help.
-We work with individuals across Nebraska and Iowa to explain coverage options and answer insurance questions in simple terms.
+If you do not see your question here, our team is here to help.
+We take the time to explain coverage options and answer insurance questions in simple terms.

 Helping Hands for Senior Plans works with Medicare clients throughout Nebraska and Iowa, including Omaha, Council Bluffs, and surrounding communities.